jahudka/dicc/docs/03-services-and-dependencies.md

 Note that accessors and iterables in combination with async services can break one of the core DI concepts - that services shouldn't care how their dependencies are created.
-If you need to inject an accessor or an iterable, you need to know whether the injected service is async - i.e. service X, which needs to have an accessor for service Y, needs to type the accessor according to the definition (and dependencies) of service Y - the accessor must either return `Y`, or `Promise<Y>`, and X shouldn't, in theory, have to deal with that - but I don't know of any mechanism which could circumvent this.
+If you need to inject an accessor or an iterable, you need to know whether (one or more of) the injected service(s) is async - e.g. service X, which needs to have an accessor for service Y, needs to type the accessor according to the definition (and dependencies) of service Y - the accessor must either return `Y`, or `Promise<Y>`, but X shouldn't have to deal with that.
+But I don't know of any mechanism which could circumvent this.
 At least it isn't a dependency on the DI framework itself - the requirement to appropriately pick whether X should depend on `() => Y` or `() => Promise<Y>` arises from application code, and as far as I can tell, there is no way this could be resolved in _any_ framework which allows async services (well, not unless other contracts are broken - such as accessors and iterables being lazy, which seems like a more important feature).
 In any case, you don't have to _think_ about it too much, because DICC will throw an error during compilation if you try to inject a non-async accessor or iterable for something which _is_ async.

-Next: [Going live][1]
+**Next**: [Going live][1]

 [1]: ./04-going-live.md